joyent/nodejs-advisory-board/meetings/2014-12-04/minutes.md

 # Next Meeting

-[https://global.gotomeeting.com/join/273347861](https://global.gotomeeting.com/join/273347861) or please dial-in in using your telephone.
+Please join our next meeting, Friday Dec 19, 2014 at 12:00 PM EST / 9:00 AM PST at [https://global.gotomeeting.com/join/866889469](https://global.gotomeeting.com/join/866889469) or please dial-in in using your telephone.

 ```
 United States: +1 (626) 521-0010